nginxinc/nginx-gateway-fabric/tests/zero-downtime-scaling/zero-downtime-scaling.md

 Notes:

 - For sending traffic, we will use both wrk and curl.
-  - *wrk* will generate a lot of traffic continuously, and it will have a high chance of catching of any (however small) periods of downtime.
+  - *wrk* will generate a lot of traffic continuously and it will have a high chance of catching any (however small) periods of downtime.
   - *curl* will generate 1 request every 0.1s.
 While it might not catch small periods of downtime, it will give us timeline of failed request for big periods of downtime, which wrk doesn't do.